Ceterai/Enternia/description_steam.md

 [*]If you want to make a mod on top of this and want to learn modding-related features of this mod, visit this page: [url=https://github.com/Ceterai/Enternia/wiki/Modding]My Enternia Wiki: Modding[/url];
 [*]Support for mods like IFD and MPI is done by generating patch files using python scripts.
 To learn more, visit [url=https://github.com/Ceterai/Enternia/wiki/Modding-Mod-Support]My Enternia Wiki: Modding - Mod Support[/url].[/list]
 [hr][/hr]
-If you find any issues or bugs or errors, you can report them on the GitHub Issues page, or in this discussion:
+If you find any issues or bugs or errors, you can report them on the [url=https://github.com/Ceterai/Enternia/issues]GitHub Issues[/url] page, or in this discussion:

 https://steamcommunity.com/workshop/filedetails/discussion/2006558650/3806153359215778178/

-Similarly, if you have any mod support suggestions, you're welcome to share them on GitHub Issues or here:
+Similarly, if you have any mod support suggestions, you're welcome to share them on [url=https://github.com/Ceterai/Enternia/issues]GitHub Issues[/url] or here:

 https://steamcommunity.com/workshop/filedetails/discussion/2006558650/3806153791393601134/